About

 Operations Manager

-Jacqui joined our practice in 2017 as an ambulatory veterinary assistant and is now our lead in the hospital.
+Jacqui joined our practice in 2017 as an ambulatory veterinary assistant and is now our operations manager.
 Before moving to Langley, Jacqui grew up in Ontario and has owned horses throughout her life; she competed in eventing up to training level.
 She graduated in 2016 from the Olds College Equine Science Program where she majored in equine business and event management.
 Previous to working at Paton and Martin, she worked at a local small animal veterinary clinic but found that working with horses was her preference.
 Besides working in the hospital, Jacqui is also a certified Hallmarq MRI technician.
 In her spare time she enjoys cooking, days at the lake, golf, snuggling with her kitty Padme,- doing agility with her Aussie Shepherd Paisley and riding horses recreationally for various barns in the area.

 Kaela Wallace